AutomationD/wimaging/doc/foreman.md

 Make sure they get executed in a synchronous way (eg. do not run in background like msiexec).
 Otherwise the following reboot might kill them.

+#### WAIK OU from Hostgroup
+- Name: `WAIK OU from Hostgroup`
+- Kind: Snippet

+__Note__: This snippet may be used to generate the computer OU from the host's hostgroup and domain.

+Example: Imagine host `example` in domain `ad.corp.com` and in hostgroup `servers/windows/databases`.
+The snippet generates the OU path:
+`OU=databases,OU=windows,OU=servers,DC=ad,DC=corp,DC=com`.
+Optionally, set the host parameter `computerOuSuffix` to add some arbitrary OU at the end.

 ## IV.
 Add installation media
 For each of your Windows versions add a new installation media pointing to the root of the folder.
 Eg, `http://winmirror.domain.com/pub/win81x64`.
 Assign them to your operatingsystem.